The beginning

 GaLTT’s founding

 Through 2004 a group of Gabriolans coalesced to establish a registered society to advocate for more park and trail access, and to provide a vehicle to raise funds for land and trail acquisition.
-The Gabriola Land and Trails Trust was formally founded in the Fall of 2004.
+The Gabriola Land and Trails Trust was formally founded in the Fall of 2004, with the original stated purpose being “to secure, develop and sustain a network of parkland and trails on Gabriola Island for the benefit of the public, and to preserve sites of environmental, historical, and social importance”.

 The constitution and by-laws were drafted by founding members Carol and Stewart Boyce, Peter Drodzd, Ron Holmes, Andre Lemieux, Gail and Gus Lund, Kerry Marcus, Colin Masson, Gary McCollum, John McCormick, and Ernie Rushworth.